PJMcDonough/OOP-notes/Pillars of OOP.md

 `JellyFish` has no `Fin`s so that list is empty.
 Sharks do have `Fin`s, so that list is non-empty.

+In the diagram, interfaces are blue, abstract classes are green, and concrete classes are yellow.
 ![See above prose](AnimalDiagram.png "Summary of the Silly Animal Kingdom")

 # Encapsulation